FreePressUnlimited/Security_HQ/data-in-transit.md

 **WHAT**: Open source, end-to-end encrypted file sharing website developed by Mozilla Firefox.

 **USEFUL FOR**: Anonymous sharing of large files with end-to-end encryption via a link that automatically expires.
-You can choose how long you want your files to stay available online and possibly protect the link with a password.
+You can choose how long you want your files to remain available online and possibly protect the link with a password.

 **PLATFORM**: Cross platform.